mainmatter/100-exercises-to-learn-rust/book/src/07_threads/04_scoped_threads.md

 That's not an issue with `std::thread::scope`—you can **safely borrow from the environment**.

 In our example, `v` is created before the spawning points.
 It will only be dropped _after_ `scope` returns.
-At the same time, all threads spawned inside `scope` are guaranteed `v` is dropped, therefore there is no risk of having dangling references.
+At the same time, all threads spawned inside `scope` are guaranteed to finish _before_ `scope` returns, therefore there is no risk of having dangling references.

 The compiler won't complain!